 What if someone who is not a member of a major political party (Democratic or Republican) would like to run for office?
 How does this candidate seek a position on the ballot in a November Election?

 Candidates of minor political parties or political bodies can file nomination papers after the deadline for accepting petitions.
 The time frame for filing nomination papers in normally extended into August because these candidates are seeking access to the November Ballot, rather than the Primary Ballot.

 How many signatures must a minor political party or political body candidate get on a nomination paper?

 Nomination papers contain signatures from qualified electors of the district where the candidate from the political party or political body is running.
 The required amount of signatures is at least 2% of the largest vote cast for a candidate elected within the same district as the office the minor political party or political body candidate seeks in the last Municipal Election.

-The Election Board office will assist any candidate in determining the required number of signatures.
+The Election Board Director will assist any candidate in determining the required number of signatures.